AptoPayments/apto-pci-sdk-web/README.md

 The SDK initialisation function requires the following parameters:

 - `apiKey`: it is the Mobile API public key shared with you.
-- `userToken`: must be obtained using the login and verification endpoints in the [Mobile API](https://www.aptopayments.com/refs/MobileAPI.html).
+- `sessionToken`: must be obtained using the login and verification endpoints in the [Mobile API](https://www.aptopayments.com/refs/MobileAPI.html) or a corporation token using the [Core API](https://www.aptopayments.com/refs/CoreAPI.html).
 - `cardId`: must be obtained from the [Mobile API](https://www.aptopayments.com/refs/MobileAPI.html) using a valid token.
 - `lastFour`: must be obtained from the [Mobile API](https://www.aptopayments.com/refs/MobileAPI.html) using a valid token.
 - `environment`: the target environment one of: staging, sandbox or production.